 You are viewing: 2022/23 version

-Master of Science by Coursework in Applied Linguistics for Language Teaching (Part-time)
+Master of Science by Coursework in Applied Linguistics and Second Language Acquisition

 - The Course shall be under the supervision of the Academic Committee of the Department of Education.

-- All assessments must be submitted using the University approved online submission system.
+- All assessments must be submitted using the University’s online submission system.
 Technical information on the requirements for online submissions is provided in the Course Handbook.

-- If a candidate receives a failing mark for any of the summative assessments, they may resubmit the assessment on one further occasion, either by a date for resubmission which will be published by the Course Director when the results are released, and will be no sooner than 6 weeks from the release of the results, or in the corresponding term of the following year when assessments take place.
-If a candidate fails the dissertation, they may resubmit the dissertation one further time on the next occasion when this is examined.
-Candidates who fail any modules or the dissertation at the first attempt cannot normally be awarded more than 50 at resubmission.
+- If a candidate receives a failing mark for any of the summative assessments, they may re-sit the assessment on one further occasion.
+The submission date of the re-sit will be the next time the module is assessed in the following year, or by a date published by the Course Director, which will be no sooner than 6 weeks from the release of the results.
+If a candidate fails the dissertation, they may resubmit it on the next occasion when dissertations are examined.
+Grades for re-sits of summative assessments and re-submissions of dissertations are capped at 50.